 - While waiting for the shower water to warm up, save the cold water in a bucket and use it for the garden, pot plants, laundry soaking, washing your hands or even flushing the toilet.
 A plastic or fabric folding bucket (such as you can find in camping supply shops) is handy because it folds up for you to store out of the way.
 You can also use it to scoop water out of the bath and onto the garden.

-Shaving your legs in the shower adds about four minutes to your shower — that's 36L with a water-efficient shower head.
+- Shaving your legs in the shower adds about four minutes to your shower — that's 36L with a water-efficient shower head.
 Consider waterless hair removal, such as waxing or an epilator, or lather up and shave your legs with the shower water off before rinsing.
-See our guide to hair removal.

 Top tips for taps